kaimadk/take-home/README.md

 ### Take-home requirements
 - You should spend up to, but no more than 4 hours writing code on this take-home assignment.
 Please write down how long you spent at the end.
+- You should prioritize your time on the things you find important, to reason about why you’ve made the choices you have, and to have a plan for further work than what you can do in those 4 hours.
+In other words, build the application in a way where someone else could take it over and continue work on it.
 - Please do not use LLM's to solve any part of this task.
 - If you make changes to what is required to run the application in any way, you must ensure this README.md is updated under the Setup section.
 If we cannot run your solution it is likely an automatic failure.
 - You are required to use git and git commits as you work on the project.
 We'll be checking the commit history and contents as part of our assessment.